Good Deeds and Dirty Rags

-Good Deeds and Dirty Rags is the debut album by the Scottish rock band Goodbye Mr Mackenzie, released on 10 April 1989 by Capital Records.
+Good Deeds and Dirty Rags is the debut album by the Scottish rock band Goodbye Mr Mackenzie, released on 10 April 1989 by Capitol Records.
 Following single releases on independent record labels, the band signed with Capitol and released their first major label single release "Goodbye Mr. Mackenzie" in August 1988 as the lead single from the album.
 Further singles – "Open Your Arms" and a re–release of "The Rattler" proved commercially successful for the band in the United Kingdom, whilst the album debuted at number twenty-six in the United Kingdom.

 After facing some difficulty to obtain the rights to re–issue the album, it was re–released in 2019 to celebrate thirty years since its initial release, with the band beginning a tour to commemorate the albums release.

 Background

 After several early members of the band had left, Martin and drummer Kelly were left to continue with the band and were still unsure of which direction to take.
 The final line up of the band was cemented when Martin, Parker and Kelly were joined by Hilary McLean, Shirley Manson and Rona Scobie.
 McLean decided to leave the band, however, they discovered that Manson could play piano and "re-configured the line-up to have one backing vocalist and two keyboards to cover all the samples, some of which were just noises, explosions and orchestra stabs".
 Additional session guitarists were brought in for the album recording sessions to allow lead singer Martin Metcalfe more "freedom to move about" whilst singing, as he had previously been stood idle playing guitar.
 Following signing their first recording contract, the band were joined by Big John Duncan and Fin Wilson.

 Two songs included on the album, "Good Deeds" and "Goodwill City" feature rants at the end, with both rants being based on the "received false knowledge of the era".
 Other songs on the album are described as "looking at the rise of the Christian right in the United States and how the media pay their bills by exploiting tragedy".
 Prior to the re–issue of the album in 2019, lead singer Martin Metcalfe claimed that "much of the album is still relevant", further citing that "this stuff is still happening now and we live in scary times and the apocalyptic landscape seems to reflect that".